TonyCWeng/Practice_Problems/eloquent_javascript/chapter_06_notes.md

 not properties.
 As such, properties can only be added by directly manipulating the prototype only after declaring the class.

+Instance: an object that contains all the properties and methods of a given class that also contains unique, relevant property values.

 Overriding Derived Properties
 - whenever we add a property to an object, the property is added to the object itself.
 If there was already a property of the same name within the object's prototype,